 Extended Care Options

-This is an additional step available if you aren’t quite ready to go back out into the world yet and need that extra support and structure to learn to be successful with the skills you’ve gained through the program.
+A sober living home is an affordable, drug and alcohol-free environment where you can find support from your peers who are also in recovery to work through your recovery plan.
+This is an additional step available for those that aren’t quite ready to go back out into the world yet and need that extra support and structure to learn to be successful in early recovery.